-Bring a large pot of water to boil on high.
+- Boil a pot of water on high.

-Chop cauliflower, some to be very small florets and some finely chopped.
+- Chop cauliflower, in small florets and finely chopped others.

-Add to the boiling pot and boil for 3/4 minutes, then drain.
+- Add them in the boiling water and boil for ¾ minutes then drain.

-Putt flour and a pinch of salt in a mixing bowl (as much as needed).
+- Add flour and a pinch of salt into a mixing bowl.

-Heat a drizzle of oil in a non-stick frying pan on medium, then add a spoon of the whole mixture to make around 5/6cm round fritters.
+- Heat a small drizzle of oil in a non-stick frying pan on medium heat.
+Add a spoon of the mixture to make approximately 5/6cm round fritters.

-Fry for 4/5 minutes until golden, until the batter looks set on the surface.
+- Fry for 4/5 minutes until golden brown when the batter looks set on the surface.

-Flip over and press down, trying to press any big cauliflower bits.
+- Flip over and press down on any large cauliflower bits

-Cook for another 4/5 minutes until golden, then keep warm on an oven tray while you fry the rest.
-Season and then and serve with lemon wedges and the romesco relish sauce.
+- Cook for another 4/5 minutes until golden brown then keep it warm on an over tray while frying the rest.
+Season and serve with lemon wedges and romesco relish sauce.

 Popular Articles About Great Cheeses from around the World